 - Once you are completely satisfied with your abstract and have met all requirements for entry, you may submit your abstract by clicking the 'submit abstract' button on the review page.
 You will receive a confirmation email when your abstract has been successfully submitted.

-- Who "Owns" the Abstract?
+- Corresponding Author "Owns" the Abstract.
 You must be signed in to a profile to submit an abstract.
 By default, the system identifies the profile that is "signed in" as the Corresponding Author; this cannot be changed.
-The Corresponding Author (i.e. profile under which the abstract is being submitted) "owns" the abstract.
-The Corresponding Author “owns” the abstract which means the abstract is directly tied to the Corresponding Author’s profile record.
+The Corresponding Author (i.e. profile under which the abstract is being submitted) "owns" the abstract which means the abstract is directly tied to the Corresponding Author’s profile record.
 All communications will be sent to the Corresponding Author.
 All required actions related to abstract submission as well as abstract acceptance are the responsibility of the Corresponding Author and must be completed by the Corresponding Author.
 The Corresponding Author is the individual with whom EAST will communicate for all matters related to abstract submission and abstract acceptance.

 Top 10 Tips for Successful Abstract Submission